-Plus, Carroll created the Stanford’s CSF leak program, AND its Peripheral Nerve Injury Pain Program.
-Carroll’s also conducted visiting professorships at a bunch of top medical centers (Johns Hopkins University, Vanderbilt University, Cedar-Sinai Medical Center, University of California at Davis Medical Center).
+Plus, Carroll created Stanford’s CSF leak program, AND its Peripheral Nerve Injury Pain Program.
+Carroll’s also conducted visiting professorships at a bunch of top medical centers (Johns Hopkins University, Vanderbilt University, Cedar-Sinai Medical Center, and University of California at Davis Medical Center).
 Carroll, then, is the real deal – he’s a leader in his field.

 That message was borne out of his own experience.
-His daughter had a spinal tap induced cerebral spinal fluid leak.
+His daughter had a spinal tap-induced cerebral spinal fluid leak.
 She contacted Stanford, but since her headaches didn’t match the classic post-spinal tap headache picture (they persisted when she was lying down), a CSF leak was not at first suspected.
-She got an otherwise very good workup which, unfortunately, did not measure cerebral spinal fluid protein, include a brain MRI nor spinal imaging.
+She got an otherwise very good workup which, unfortunately, did not measure cerebral spinal fluid protein, including a brain MRI nor spinal imaging.
 Ultimately it was determined she had a spinal fluid leak; she received treatment and improved greatly.

 CSF leaks are no joke.
 They can be disabling, ruin careers and unfortunately, not be diagnosed for decades.
-They’re another in that swarm of diseases (POTS/MCAS/ME-CFS/EDS, FM) which are often unrecognized by doctors, produce similar symptoms and are often untreated.
+They’re another in that swarm of diseases (POTS/MCAS/ME-CFS/EDS, FM) which are often unrecognized by doctors, produce similar symptoms, and are often untreated.

-Misdiagnoses of CSF leaks are common and usually include chronic migraines, chronic fatigue syndrome (ME/CFS), fibromyalgia, POTS, chiari malformation and Tarlov cysts.
+Misdiagnoses of CSF leaks are common and usually include chronic migraines, chronic fatigue syndrome (ME/CFS), fibromyalgia, POTS, Chiari malformation and Tarlov cysts.

 The cardinal symptoms of a cerebral spinal fluid (CSF) leak are similar to POTS; in fact, Carroll reported that the top eight symptoms are the same.
-They include feeling worse when upright, neck pain, headache, tinnitus, cognitive issues (getting lost driving to familiar places), nausea and vomiting.
+They include feeling worse when upright, neck pain, headache, tinnitus, cognitive issues (getting lost driving to familiar places), nausea, and vomiting.

-Since his daughter became ill, Carroll’s been having POTS, ME/CFS, EDS and other patients referred to him at Stanford and he’s found some people with these diagnoses actually have cerebral spinal fluid leaks.
+Since his daughter became ill, Carroll’s been having POTS, ME/CFS, EDS, and other patients referred to him at Stanford and he’s found some people with these diagnoses actually have cerebral spinal fluid leaks.
 His first referred POTS patient turned out to have a CSF leak.
-Except for her symptoms (severe headaches, passing out for 10 years) he had nothing to go on: her initial imaging appeared to be negative and an MRI showed no signs of intracranial hypotension, but when he “patched her” she got better.
+Except for her symptoms (severe headaches, passing out for 10 years), he had nothing to go on: her initial imaging appeared to be negative and an MRI showed no signs of intracranial hypotension, but when he “patched her” she got better.

 Kerr believes that one of the medical mysteries purportedly cleared up in the popular New York Times monthly column is an example of another wrong diagnosis.
-Readers clapped themselves on the back for diagnosing the young woman with POTS but with her history of back surgery, a car accident and whiplash led Kerr to believe she probably has a cerebral spinal fluid leak (and is probably still sick.)
+Readers clapped themselves on the back for diagnosing the young woman with POTS but her history of back surgery, a car accident, and whiplash led Kerr to believe she probably has a cerebral spinal fluid leak (and is probably still sick.)